palisades-lakes/faster-multimethods/README.md

-    What I've chosen to do here is add support for what I believe is an important special case: short immutable lists of Classes: no Symbols or Keywords, no arbitrary 'hierarchy', and no recursion.
+    What I've chosen to do here is add support for what I believe is an important special case: short immutable lists of Classes: no Symbols or Keywords, no arbitrary hierarchy, and no recursion.

 4. Permit a `:hierarchy false` option.

     Method lookup overhead is then about 8% of Clojure 1.8.0.

-    Every multimethod (instance of MultiFn) contains a reference to a (unfortunately named) `hierarchy`, which provides a partial ordering of dispatch values thru a directed acyclic graph whose nodes are atomic dispatch values (Named, and Classes).
+    Every multimethod (instance of MultiFn) contains a reference to a `hierarchy`, which provides
+    a partial ordering of dispatch values thru a directed acyclic graph whose nodes are atomic dispatch values (Named, and Classes).
 The graph includes implied edges